Improving the Reorder Rate on QCommerce

 Data shows very low usage (1.1% CTR)

-Entry point from QC Shop Detail Page (specific store)
+Entry point from QCommerce Shop Detail Page (specific store)

 Consideration: